Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: EP-Testing Torsion Balance Exps

 \section{EP-Testing Torsion Balance Exps}

-To test the Equivalence Principle, torsion balance experiments often use test bodies made of different materials to probe potential differences in the gravitational-to-inertial mass ratio.
-Although the test bodies are typically mass-matched, their differing material densities yield distinct volumes and spatial mass distributions.
-This asymmetry alters the scattering form factor $|F(\mathbf{q})|^2$ between DM and each test body\,\cite{Luo:2024ocg}, potentially generating measurable differential acceleration signals, $\Delta a \equiv \langle a^i_z \rangle - \langle a^j_z \rangle$, where $i$ and $j$ label the test bodies.
+The acceleration in \geqn{ave_a} is, in principle, measurable with a force sensor.
+Among Earth-based experiments, torsion-balance setups provide some of the highest sensitivity to tiny accelerations: they suspend two sets of test bodies and measure the differential torque acting on them, i.e., the acceleration difference between the bodies.
+In EP tests, one typically compares test bodies with the same inertial mass; if the EP is violated, bodies made of different materials experience different solar gravitational forces, leading to an acceleration difference $\Delta a$.

-In the following, we discuss several torsion balance experiments, analyzing their form factors and sensitivities to potential DM-induced differential accelerations.
+DM scattering can also generate a differential acceleration of the test bodies, mimicking an EP-violating signal.
+The reason is that although the test bodies are typically mass-matched, their differing material densities yield distinct volumes and spatial mass distributions.
+This asymmetry alters the scattering form factor $|F(\mathbf{q})|^2$ between DM and each test body\,\cite{Luo:2024ocg}, potentially generating measurable differential acceleration signals in practice,